The Reign of Blood and Gold

 Opening Scene - The Bulgar Slayer's Triumph

-The summer sun beat down mercilessly on the Kleidion Pass in 1014 CE, where 15,000 Bulgarian soldiers lay captured before the Byzantine Emperor Basil II.
+The summer sun beat down on the Kleidion Pass in 1014 CE, where 15,000 Bulgarian soldiers lay captured before the Byzantine Emperor Basil II.
 The narrow mountain passage in Macedonia had turned from a perfect ambush point into a death trap for Tsar Samuel's forces.
-Now, as imperial guards brought group after group of prisoners before their emperor, an order was given that would echo through history.
+As imperial guards brought group after group of prisoners forward, an order was given that would echo through history.

 "Blind them all," Basil commanded, his voice carrying no emotion.
 "But leave one eye for every hundredth man, so they may lead their comrades home."

-The systematic blinding proceeded methodically over several days.
-The Byzantine soldiers used heated metal pins, working with the cruel efficiency that had become their emperor's hallmark.
+The systematic blinding proceeded over several days.
+Byzantine soldiers used heated metal pins, working with the cruel efficiency that had become their emperor's hallmark.
 When the mutilated army finally staggered back to their ruler in Prilep, led by their one-eyed guides, the sight proved too much for Tsar Samuel.
-Upon seeing his once-proud warriors reduced to stumbling, sightless masses, he suffered a stroke and died two days later.
+He suffered a stroke upon seeing his once-proud warriors reduced to stumbling, sightless masses, and died two days later.

-This moment marked the pinnacle of Basil II's campaign to destroy the Bulgarian Empire, earning him the fearsome epithet "Bulgaroktonos" – the Bulgar-Slayer.
-But the man who ordered this terrible act was far from a simple brutal tyrant.
-He was perhaps Byzantium's most effective emperor, transforming a troubled state into medieval Europe's most powerful empire through a combination of military genius, administrative skill, and unwavering determination.
+This moment marked the pinnacle of Basil II's campaign to destroy the Bulgarian Empire, earning him the fearsome epithet "Bulgaroktonos," the Bulgar-Slayer.
+He was far from a simple brutal tyrant, though.
+He was perhaps Byzantium's most effective emperor, transforming a troubled state into medieval Europe's most powerful empire through military genius and unwavering administrative discipline.

 Historical Context